K-Eo/BoilerplateReactHotReload/readme.md

 ```
 Open you browser and go to http://localhost:3000.
 Now you can see your app running.

-In the commands section you can see more options to bundle your app.
+Follow the next section to see more options to build your app.

 ## Commands